-Our intelligence tells us that the enemy is under equipped compared to our own forces but they have large quantities of planes and armor.
-A victory here will please our leaders greatly.
+NKVD tells us only that the enemy is under-equipped compared to our own forces, but they have large quantities of planes and armor.

+Good luck, comrade.
+A victory here will please our great leader as well as your superiors at STAVKA.